Being Human novels: Critical reception

 Jayne Nelson (for the SFX Magazine) explains that all three authors have managed to capture the "snarkiness", which, according to Nelson, is a main element of the show.
 Paul Simpsons explains that all three authors have successfully gotten the voices of the main characters right.
 According to him the books are a quick and nice reads for fans of the series.
 The author Joanne Black says that there are a few inconsistencies in the books, but they are an entertaining read.
-She describes them as sharply plotted and explains that they are keeping the "overal feel of the series".
+She describes them as sharply plotted and explains that they are keeping the "overall feel of the series".
 Amie Gibb adds that fans of series like Being Human, True Blood, The Vampire Diaries, or Ghost Whisperer will enjoy the novels.

 The Road

 Dave Adamson writes that the first novel The Road turned out very good, tells an interesting story and is a fantastic start for the book series.
 Frank Collins adds that The Road is an "engrossing mystery written in a brittle prose that conjures up the swirling emotions of loss and revenge eating away at broken human lives that test the enduring spirits" of the three main characters.
 Jayne Nelson (for the SFX Magazine) appens{?} that Simon Guerrier describes the characters perfectly, even their small personality traits, although she thinks that there is to little action in the plot.
 Charles Packer calls the book a combination of a murder mystery and haunted house theme with a lot of humor.
 He explains that all three main characters of the series are true to their television counterparts.
 He mentions that one doesn't need to see the series, to enjoy the novel.
 Parker gives the book 8 of 10 points.
 SciFiChick adds that the road is a "fast-paced read" and a great start of the novel series.